bitcoincashorg/bitcoincash.org/spec/op_reverse.md

 Rationale
 ---------

+Bitcoin's protocol almost exclusively uses little-endian encoding [8], and Script provides various tools for using integers encoded in little endian, such as `OP_NUM2BIN` and `OP_BIN2NUM` [11].
+Using covenants [2], sophisticated smart contracts can be created, and Script already has a great arsenal of arithmetic operators (opcodes 139 to 165) to enforce e.g. how input and output amounts of transactions have to be related.

+However, many protocols do not use little endian encoding, and it is by no means clear that one is superior to the other.
+Both AMQP [12] and Apache Thrift [13], for instance, use big-endian encoding.
+The Simple Ledger Protocol (SLP) uses big-endian encoding as well [1].
+Bitdb, when using the `hN` elements, returns stack items in a format that can be directly interpreted as base16 big-endian encoded numbers, and to use this feature, it has to be possible to encode values as big-endian.

+Further, now that oracles using OP_CHECKDATASIG are possible, likely used to retrieve numeric data, it would be unnecessarily limiting to assume all oracles will use little-endian encoding.

-With the advent of SLP Tokens [1], Script becomes a lot more relevant and powerful.
-Various new use cases combining the power of covenants [2] and looping scripts [5] emerge, among them:
+Among the mentioned protocols, SLP tokens are likely the most important ones.
+Various new use cases combining the power of covenants and looping transactions [5] emerge, among them:

 * Decentralized exchanges (such as SLP Agora or SLPDEX) [3] [6] [4]
 * Donation mintable tokens
 * DAOs, which charge a fee for services and distribute revenue proportional to shares [7]
 * Native tokens (not yet possible)

-We already have a powerful arsenal of tools for creating such contracts, most notably OP_NUM2BIN and OP_BIN2NUM.
-These convert minimally encoded 32-bit integers to/from N-byte little encoded integers.

-Bitcoin Cash output values use 8-byte **little endian** encoded integers [8], however, SLP tokens use 8-byte **big endian** encoded integers [1].
-If, say, a contract enforces that a Bitcoin Cash output value has to be a certain factor of another SLP output, a difficult conversion has to take place, for example:
+Note that values can be converted to big-endian encoding if the size of the encoding is both fixed and not too large.
+Currently, Script only supports 32-bit integers, and they can be encoded in big-endian using OP_SPLIT, OP_SWAP and OP_CAT:

 ```
-// BCH value on top of stack, Script integer (i.e. minimally little endian encoded)
-PUSH <factor>  // <BCH value> <factor>
-OP_DIV         // <SLP value>
+// initial:    // <value>

-// convert to bytes
+// convert to little-endian
-PUSH 4         // <SLP value> 4
+PUSH 4         // <value> 4
-OP_NUM2BIN     // <SLP value 4-byte little endian>
+OP_NUM2BIN     // <value 4-byte little endian>

 // split into individual bytes
-PUSH 1         // <SLP value 4-byte little endian> 1
+PUSH 1         // <value 4-byte little endian> 1
-OP_SPLIT       // <SLP value 1st byte> <SLP value 2nd-4th byte>
+OP_SPLIT       // <value 1st byte> <value 2nd-4th byte>
-PUSH 1         // <SLP value 1st byte> <SLP value 2nd-4th byte> 1
+PUSH 1         // <value 1st byte> <value 2nd-4th byte> 1
-OP_SPLIT       // <SLP value 1st byte> <SLP value 2nd byte> <SLP value 3rd-4th byte>
+OP_SPLIT       // <value 1st byte> <value 2nd byte> <value 3rd-4th byte>
-PUSH 1         // <SLP value 1st byte> <SLP value 2nd byte> <SLP value 3rd-4th byte> 1
+PUSH 1         // <value 1st byte> <value 2nd byte> <value 3rd-4th byte> 1
-OP_SPLIT       // <SLP value 1st byte> <SLP value 2nd byte> <SLP value 3rd byte> <SLP value 4th byte>
+OP_SPLIT       // <value 1st byte> <value 2nd byte> <value 3rd byte> <value 4th byte>

 // reverse individual bytes and concat
 // results in 4-byte big endian
-OP_SWAP        // <SLP value 1st byte> <SLP value 2nd byte> <SLP value 4th byte> <SLP value 3rd byte>
+OP_SWAP        // <value 1st byte> <value 2nd byte> <value 4th byte> <value 3rd byte>
-OP_CAT         // <SLP value 1st byte> <SLP value 2nd byte> <SLP value 4th, 3rd byte>
+OP_CAT         // <value 1st byte> <value 2nd byte> <value 4th, 3rd byte>
-OP_SWAP        // <SLP value 1st byte> <SLP value 4th, 3rd byte> <SLP value 2nd byte>
+OP_SWAP        // <value 1st byte> <value 4th, 3rd byte> <value 2nd byte>
-OP_CAT         // <SLP value 1st byte> <SLP value 4th, 3rd, 2nd byte>
+OP_CAT         // <value 1st byte> <value 4th, 3rd, 2nd byte>
-OP_SWAP        // <SLP value 4th, 3rd, 2nd byte> <SLP value 1st byte>
+OP_SWAP        // <value 4th, 3rd, 2nd byte> <value 1st byte>
-OP_CAT         // <SLP value 4-byte big endian>
+OP_CAT         // <value 4-byte big endian>

-// prefix 0x00000000 to extend 4-byte big endian to 8-byte big endian
-PUSH 0x00000000 // <SLP value 4-byte big endian> 0x00000000
-OP_SWAP         // 0x00000000 <SLP value 4-byte big endian>
-OP_CAT          // <SLP value 8-byte big endian>
 ```

 However, if with OP_REVERSE, this becomes trivial:

 ```
-PUSH <factor>  // <BCH value> <factor>
-OP_DIV         // <SLP value>

 // convert to bytes
-PUSH 8         // <SLP value> 8
+PUSH 4         // <SLP value> 4
-OP_NUM2BIN     // <SLP value 8-byte little endian>
+OP_NUM2BIN     // <SLP value 4-byte little endian>
-OP_REVERSE     // <SLP value 8-byte big endian>
+OP_REVERSE     // <SLP value 4-byte big endian>
 ```

-That's 12 operations, and 16 bytes saved, respectively.
+That's 11 bytes (9 operations and 3 pushdata) saved.

 There are multiple reasons why the second version would be preferable:

 * Covenants and looping scripts usually take the script code of the preimage [9] as input, which means every operation counts twice: Once for the stack item containing the script code, and once for the P2SH script stack item [10].
-In the example above, this would save 32 bytes per conversion, and if there's, say, three of those conversions in a script, it would already amount to 96 bytes - a non-trivial amount of bytes for a transaction.
+For a conversion to 8-byte big-endian, this would save 32 bytes per conversion, and if there's, say, three of those conversions in a script, it would already amount to 96 bytes - a non-trivial number of bytes for a transaction.
 * The cognitive load of developing scripts using the larger snippet above is increased unnecessarily.
 Developing scripts, by hand or by using tools such as macros or Spedn, already puts a lot of cognitive load on developers, and errors can be devastating to the community.
 A prominent example of such a failure is the contentious hard-fork on the Ethereum blockchain that was caused by a bug in The DAO smart contract.
-* The first version assumes that Script uses 32-byte numbers, however, once 64-bit numbers are implemented, the script fails when numbers that do not fit in 32-bits are used [11], and has to be updated.
-The second version will work with up to 64-bit numbers.

-Further, there's likely many additional use cases beside encoding SLP values, as many protocols outside of Bitcoin use big endian numbers, and all of them would benefit from this opcode.
-Also, it can be used to check palindromes.
+* The first version assumes that Script uses 32-bit numbers, however, once integers with larger width are implemented, the script gets linearly longer (4 bytes/byte) with each additional byte.
+For 256-bit numbers, it would require a whopping 124 bytes (93 operations and 31 pushdata) to convert to big-endian.
+As the opcode limit currently is 201, that wouldn't leave much room for other operations.
+In contrast, `<N> OP_NUM2BIN OP_REVERSE` always encodes integers as N-byte big-endian number, with a constant script size independent of N.

+Also, suppose an oracle returns an ordered list of 1-byte items (e.g. indices), however, if the script requires the bytes to be in the reversed order, then OP_REVERSE would allow to do this trivially.

+### A Note On Signs

+For unsigned integers, the behavior is always the expected one: the number will be encoded as unsigned big-endian integer.
+However, as integers in Script are encoded rather curiously, signed integers might result in unexpected behavior:

+`-1 4 OP_NUM2BIN OP_REVERSE -> {0x80, 0x00, 0x00, 0x01}`

+Here, the sign bit is the first bit of the resulting stackitem.
+Usually, negative numbers are encoded in two's complement, and the number should be `{0xff, 0xff, 0xff, 0xff}`.
+However, as long as developers are aware of this quite Script specific encoding, there's no issue at hand.

 OP_REVERSE Specification
 -----------------------------